Headache & Pain

 Some types of vascular dementia include:

-, also called Binswanger’s disease.
+Subcortical vascular dementia, also called Binswanger disease.
 This is a rare form of dementia that involves extensive microscopic damage to the small blood vessels and nerve fibers that make up white matter, the “network” part of the brain believed to be critical for relaying messages between regions.
-The symptoms of Binswanger’s are related to the disruption of subcortical neural circuits involving short-term memory, organization, mood, attention, decisionmaking, and appropriate behavior.
+The symptoms of Binswanger disease are related to the disruption of subcortical neural circuits involving short-term memory, organization, mood, attention, decision-making, and appropriate behavior.
 A characteristic feature of this disease is psychomotor slowness, such as an increase in the time it takes for a person to think of a letter and then write it on a piece of paper.

 Other symptoms include urinary incontinence that is unrelated to a urinary tract condition, trouble walking, clumsiness, slowness, lack of facial expression, and speech difficulties.
 Symptoms tend to begin after age 60, and they progress in a stepwise manner.
 People with subcortical vascular disease often have high blood pressure, a history of stroke, or evidence of disease of the large blood vessels in the neck or heart valves.
 Treatment is aimed at preventing additional strokes and may include drugs to control blood pressure.

-.
+Mixed dementia.
 Autopsy studies looking at the brains of people who had dementia suggest that a majority of those age 80 and older probably had “mixed dementia,” caused by both AD-related neurodegenerative processes and vascular disease-related processes.
 In fact, some studies indicate that mixed vascular-degenerative dementia is the most common cause of dementia in the elderly.
-In a person with mixed dementia, it may not be clear exactly how many of a person’s symptoms are due to AD or another type of dementia.
-In one study, approximately 40 percent of people who were thought to have AD were found after autopsy to also have some form of cerebrovascular disease.
+In a person with mixed dementia, it may not be clear exactly how many of a person’s symptoms are due to Alzheimer disease or another type of dementia.
+In one study, approximately 40% of people who were thought to have AD were found after autopsy to also have some form of cerebrovascular disease.
 Several studies have found that many of the major risk factors for vascular disease also may be risk factors for AD.

 Researchers are still working to understand how underlying disease processes in mixed dementia influence each other.
 It is not clear, for example, if symptoms are likely to be worse when a person has brain changes reflecting multiple types of dementia.
 Nor do we know if a person with multiple dementias can benefit from treating one type, for example, when a person with AD controls high blood pressure and other vascular disease risk factors.